acsezen/awx/docs/docsite/rst/administration/configure_awx.rst

 2. The right side of the Settings window is a set of configurable System settings.
 Select from the following options:

   - **Miscellaneous System settings**: enable activity streams, specify the default execution environment, define the base URL for the AWX host, enable AWX administration alerts, set user visibility, define analytics, specify usernames and passwords, and configure proxies.
-  - **Miscellaneous Authentication settings**: configure options associated with authentication methods (built-in or SSO), sessions (timeout, number of sessions logged in, tokens), and social authentication mapping.
+  - **Miscellaneous Authentication settings**: configure options associated with authentication methods and sessions (timeout, number of sessions logged in, tokens).
   - **Logging settings**: configure logging options based on the type you choose:

     .. image:: ../common/images/configure-awx-system-logging-types.png